-The ability of the Company to declare and pay dividends is subject to the rules and regulations of Kazakhstan legislation.
+The ability of the Company to declare and pay dividends is subject to the current legislation of the Republic of Kazakhstan.

 Dividends in relation to ordinary shares are reflected as an appropriation of retained earnings in the period when they are declared.